polkascan/py-substrate-metadata-docs/docs/integritee-parachain/parachainsystem.md

 ---------
 ### ValidationDataNotAvailable
-The inherent which supplies the validation data did not run this block
+The inherent which supplies the validation data did not run this block.

 ---------